Lelekhoa1812/Vietnamese-Passport-OCR-Project-with-VietOCR/README.md

 - **Blurred**: Simulates out-worn or scanned passports.
 - **Angled**: Rotates the image to a random diagonal angle.
 - **Brightened**: Simulates over or under-lighting conditions.
-- **Mixed**: Applies a combination of blur, angle, and brightness adjustments.
+- **Mixed**: Applies a combination of 2 or 3 techniques mentioned, blur, angle, and brightness adjustments.

 The final dataset consists of:
 - **2000 Generic Passports**